VangitParis/plugin-datepicker/README.md

 ## Props
 - minYear (number, optional): The minimum allowed year for date selection.
 - maxYear (number, optional): The maximum allowed year for date selection.
-- customClass (string, optional): Additional custom class for styling.
+- customInputClass (string, optional): Additional custom class for styling.
 - dateFormat (string, optional): The format in which the date should be displayed.
 Defaults to "yyyy/MM/dd".
 - language (string, optional): The language for the date picker.
 Defaults to "en".
-- font (string, optional): The font style for the input.
+- errorClass (string, optional): Additional custom class for styling error messages.
+- customStyles (object, optional): Custom styles for various elements.
+  - calendarStyle (object): Styles for the calendar container.
+  - monthSelectClass (object): Styles for the month select dropdown.
-- fontSize (string, optional): The font size for the input.
+  - yearSelectClass (object): Styles for the year select dropdown.
+  - buttonStyle (object): Styles for navigation buttons.
+  - dateStyle (object): Styles for individual dates.

 ## Features
 - Easy date selection with a built-in calendar.